Richard Cordray's Resignation Was Worth About $166 Million To Investors In Companies Tangling With The CFPB

 "We will continue to work through the legal process," Mark Goldman, a TCF spokesperson told BuzzFeed.
 "We remain confident that the way we provided our overdraft program to our customers complied at all times with the letter and spirit of applicable laws and regulations."

-Molly Hensley-Clancy contributed reporting.
+Molly Hensley-Clancy contributed reporting to this story.

 Matthew Zeitlin is a business reporter for BuzzFeed News and is based in New York.
 Zeitlin reports on Wall Street and big banks.